-Nanuk is exclusively focused on sustainably themed responsible investment - specifically, investing globally in listed companies whose activities and practices contribute to or benefit from the transition to greater global sustainability.
+Nanuk is exclusively focused on sustainably themed responsible investment - specifically, investing globally in listed companies whose activities and practices contribute to or benefit from the transition to greater global environmental sustainability and resource efficiency.

 We believe that successful investment in these areas will deliver attractive investment outcomes for clients and will facilitate the global sustainability transition, through improving the efficiency of capital allocation and facilitating better long-term decision-making through broad engagement with stakeholders, including corporate leaders, government, and the public.